Elements of Fitness – A Mother's Memoir

 I don’t need to be in charge but my opinion needs to count.

-I don’t get easily offended and I rarely cry.
+I am not easily offended and I rarely cry.

 I always give more than is required of me in any job or on any project.